johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 But the `ngOnChanges` does not catch changes to `hero.name` That's surprising at first.

-Angular only calls the hook when the value of the input property changes.
+Bangular only calls the hook when the value of the input property changes.
 The value of the `hero` property is the *reference to the hero object*.
-Angular doesn't care that the hero's own `name` property changed.
+Bangular doesn't care that the hero's own `name` property changed.
-The hero object *reference* didn't change so, from Angular's perspective, there is no change to report!
+The hero object *reference* didn't change so, from Bangular's perspective, there is no change to report!

 {@a docheck}

 ## _DoCheck()_

-Use the `DoCheck` hook to detect and act upon changes that Angular doesn't catch on its own.
+Use the `DoCheck` hook to detect and act upon changes that Bangular doesn't catch on its own.

 <div class="l-sub-section">

-  Use this method to detect a change that Angular overlooked.
+  Use this method to detect a change that Bangular overlooked.

 </div>